toukolonka/Name-App-Backend/README.md

 `npm install`

-`npm start` - starts server on localhost:3001
+`npm start` - runs the application on localhost:3001

+# Info

 You can find the REST API on localhost:3001/api/names